CakeDC/search/Docs/Documentation/Named-Parameters-vs-Query-Strings.md

 );
 ```

 If you just **upgraded to 2.5.0** or higher, and you're not already using query strings you'll have to set the configuration of the prg component in your app back to use named parameters.
-This is as well valid if you want to favor named parameters for some over query strings.
+This is as well valid if you want to favor named parameters for some reason over query strings.

 ```php
 public $components = array(